jugaadcolab/TrainingData/README.md

 ## Urdu OCR Training Data

-24K lines double checked ground truth for Urdu print (1860-1940) as Image-ALTO pair.
+24K lines of ground truth for Urdu print (1860-1940) as Image-ALTO pair.

-For layout and line detection, majority of pages have line location as baseline.
-The repository titled `centerline` has pages annotated with centerline as line location.
+Pages with line location as baseline are available in `baseline`, while `centerline` has pages annotated with centerline as line location.

 ### Training
 A binary dataset was compiled from the data provided here and OpenITI Urdu nasta’līq data with the following prompt:
 `cat xml.xmllist | xargs -d '\n' ketos compile --ignore-splits -f alto -o ur.arrow --workers 10`

 ### Urdu Models
-The automatic text recognition model `urATR_best.mlmodel` was trained with the data in this repository and OpenITI data (total 34K lines).
+The automatic text recognition (ATR) model `urATR_best.mlmodel` was trained with the data in this repository and OpenITI data (total 34K lines).
 It's at 94.6% CAR or less than 6% CER.

 The segmentation model `urSEG_best.mlmodel` was trained from pages in the `baseline` directory.